 Unanticipated problems and plans for addressing them:

-The project team feels sufficient environmental data is available from HIOMAS to support the auto generation of the ARCTICE charts.
-Now that HIOMAS has successfully transitioned and is routinely reporting to the Arctic operator community via AOOS and Axiom Data Sciences, ARCTICE has a reliable and accessible set of quality Arctic sea ice environmental data to leverage.
-Transition Activities:

-Transition plans and progress made:
+No problems developed.Transition plans and progress made:

 The research team has been working with the project partner AOOS and Axiom Data Science to transition ARCTICE following the conclusion of the research for computational support of ARCTICE using the existing pathways already leveraged via Great Lakes Ice Conditions Index.
 The infrastructure would include python scripts that automatically parses the input data, calculates the RIO index, and also generates plots in PNG and GEOTIFF formats.
 An email subscription server would also been set up for daily distribution of the product.

-The ARCTICE team, working with ADAC leadership, has been in the process of developing necessary relationships with National Weather Service as an alternative to AOOS & Axiom for the potential transition of the completed project to their hands.
-Specifically, the team has working with NWS Alaska (in Anchorage) to leverage the NWS Alaska “Arctic Test Bed and Proving Ground” as a proof-of-concept test in the final stages of ARCTICE development.
-Finalization of final transition will continue and conclude with AOOS, Axiom Data Science, NWS and USNIC in ADAC Program Year 7.
+The ARCTICE team, working with ADAC leadership, has been developing the necessary relationships with the National Weather Service (NWS) as an alternative to AOOS & Axiom for the potential transition of the completed project to their hands.
+Specifically, during the reporting period the team has discussing with NWS Alaska (in Anchorage) to leverage the NWS Alaska “Arctic Test Bed and Proving Ground” as a proof-of-concept test in the final stages of ARCTICE development.
+Discussions toward final transition will continue with AOOS, Axiom Data Science, NWS and USNIC and conclude in ADAC Program Year 7.

-The ARCTICE team has also been actively developing relationships with commercial parties interested in using ARCTICE.
+The ARCTICE team during the reporting period actively developed relationships with commercial parties interested in using ARCTICE.
 The team has discussed the scalability of the output for Indigenous walrus hunters and smaller vessels excluded from the polar classes.
 They have also introduced the project to the Alaska Conservation Foundation, Kawerak Inc., the International Arctic Research Center at the University of Alaska Fairbanks, and the National Snow and Ice Data Center.
 Effort to reach out to these partners was initiated to develop the most robust and user-friendly output possible.
 The team also considered that user groups might have ideas about additional features/uses the team hadn’t thought of.
 Input from these agencies and individuals has been incredibly useful for the next phase of the project.

 In late ADAC Program Year 6, Qilak Liquefied Natural Gas (LNG), a resource development company, reached out to ADAC to discuss the feasibility of shipping LNG from Point Tomson, Alaska in the Beaufort Sea, to markets in East Asia.
 The team was suitably interested in ARCTICE.
 They reiterated the need for hindcast RIO charts, (which is part of the workplan).
 The team plans to keep Qilak LNG apprised of their progress.
 Qilak LNG has expressed interest in data from the project as it informs their current feasibility study.
 This development has been of significant value to the ARCTICE team as it better helps them understand how the output could be used, and who is interested industry collaborator.
-Lastly, the team has started to put together information and presentations for outreach to marine insurers and underwriters.
+Lastly, the team has started developing information and presentations for outreach to marine insurers and underwriters.
 Based on experience, discussion with user groups and district council, it was determined that Hull and P&I insurers act as gatekeepers to future arctic shipping development.
 The team feels it is prudent to bring these entities onboard early and get their feedback on the product.
 This will allow any tweaking of the charts that the team and the council of experts feels is necessary, based on this commercial input.
 Annex 1: Great Lakes ICECON